BestTimesToVisit.com Logo

 safety

-Barbados is generally very safe, but like anywhere, it's wise to be aware of your surroundings, especially at night.
+Bridgetown is generally safe, but like any city, be aware of your surroundings, especially in crowded areas or at night.
 Avoid walking alone on deserted beaches after dark and keep valuables secure and out of sight.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.